dalnefre/tart-PEG/README.md

   * `pattern`: _Actor_ The pattern to check for look-ahead.

 Match, but do *not* consume any input, if `pattern` matches at the current position.

+### PEG.sequence(list)

+  * `list`: _Array_ The patterns to match in sequential order.

+Iterate through the `list` consuming input as long as each _pattern_ matches sequentially.
+If any _pattern_ fails, the _sequence_ fails, consuming no input (reverting to the original position).

+### PEG.choice(list)

+  * `list`: _Array_ The patterns to match as an ordered (prioritized) choice.

+Iterate through the `list` trying each _pattern_ in order.
+The first _pattern_ to successfully match makes the _choice_ successful, consuming the corresponding input.
+Remaining _patterns_ are not considered after a successful match.
+Otherwise, each subsequent _pattern_ is tried starting from the original position.
+If no _pattern_ matches, the _choice_ fails, consuming no input (reverting to the original position).

+### PEG.zeroOrMore(pattern)

+  * `pattern`: _Actor_ The pattern to check for possible repetition.

+The `pattern` is matched as many times as possible (maybe 0 times), consuming all the corresponding input.
+When the `pattern` fails, the _repetition_ matches up to the failed input position.

+### PEG.oneOrMore(pattern)

+  * `pattern`: _Actor_ The pattern to check for repetition.

+The `pattern` is matched as many times as possible (at least 1 time), consuming all the corresponding input.
+If the first occurance fails, the _repetition_ fails, consuming no input.
+After the first occurance, when the `pattern` fails, the _repetition_ matches up to the failed input position.

+### PEG.zeroOrOne(pattern)

+  * `pattern`: _Actor_ The pattern to check for optional occurance.

+Match regardless if `pattern` matches or fails at the current position.
+If `pattern` matches, the corresponding input is consumed.
+Otherwise, no input is consumed.

 ### PEG.memoize(pattern, [name, [log]])